 Permissible short-term investments are U.S. Treasury Bills and Notes, high-grade commercial paper, repurchase agreements, banker's acceptances, and certificates of deposit.
-Commercial paper investments shall be made in instruments rated "A-2" or "P-2" or better as defined by a recognized rating service.
+Commercial paper investments shall be made in instruments rated "A-2" or "P-2" or better, as defined by a recognized rating service.
 Comparable ratings are required for banker's acceptances and certificates of deposit.
-Idle cash balances swept by the custodian bank shall be real estate investment may not be fully diversified.
-Investments may include office, retail, industrial, multi-family, and other non-traditional categories such as hotels, self-storage, data centers, student housing, land, and other
+Idle cash balances swept by the custodian bank shall be invested in a constant \$1 Net Asset Value vehicle.
+The objective is to generate current income that is consistent with preservation of capital and maintenance of liquidity.